Värmland: History

 The province was sparsely populated in the pre-historic age compared to Sweden's southern half.
 Its 5,500 registered ancient remains are few, compared to other areas.
 The province was considered to be of minor importance in the Swedish Realm.
 There are, however, interesting histories told by Snorri Sturlasson about Värmland in the 13th century.
 It extends back to Ingjald Illråde a legendary king in the 7th century.
 These stories say that Olof Trätälja, the son of Ingjald, was not accepted as king and had to flee and settled in the then sparsely populated Värmland.
 More men had to flee the brutal successor of Ingjald and settled in Värmland.
 Archaeology shows that at this time there was indeed a large increase in population, and memorials of powerful men were constructed.
 According to Snorri and other Icelandic sources, Värmland came under Norwegian control in the late 9th and through the 10th century.
 However, by the time of Adam of Bremen in the 11th century the region is described as Swedish.
 In Adam's account, the värmlänningar are described as a distinct "Swedish tribe" along with the Sviar, Geats and Skridfinnar (commonly taken to be Sami people).

-The early history strongly influenced was not only by the proximity to Västergötland, but also by its western neighbour Norway.
+The early history was strongly influenced not only by the proximity to Västergötland, but also by its western neighbour Norway.
 Sweden's war with Norway had a strong effect on Värmland too.
 In 1225, Haakon IV of Norway (Haakon the Old) invaded Sweden and burnt down all villages if they did not pay a ransom.
 This feud was eventually settled in 1249.

 Värmland was originally considered a part of Götaland, and had a strong connection to its southern neighbour Västergötland.
 Eastern Värmland traditionally belongs to the Bergslagen area, Sweden's central mining district.